-Unless you’ve been living under a rock, you’d be hard pressed to have missed the rise of Marie Kondo throughout 2019.
+Unless you’ve been living under a rock, you’d be hard-pressed to have missed the rise of Marie Kondo throughout 2019 and her life-changing magic of tidying up.

-Sure she managed to sell a ridiculous 11 million books before 2K19 struck our shores, but it was her viral Netflix show that arrived in January which sparked a new level of fame for the Japanese tidying guru.
+Sure, she sold 11 million books before 2K19 struck, but it was her viral Netflix show that arrived in January which sparked a new level of fame for the Japanese tidying guru.
 We encourage everyone that hasn't binged the show yet to make sure your mobile and data plans are topped up and you’ve got several hours to kill.

-Her method of cleaning; KonMari, uses a fairly simple criteria for tidying: whenever you question if an item’s worth keeping, ask yourself, does it spark joy?
+Her method of cleaning; KonMari, uses simple criteria for tidying: whenever you question if an item’s worth keeping, ask yourself, does it spark joy?
 If the answer is yes, keep and organise.
-If not, then it’s time to donate, or toss the item out.
+If not, then it’s time to donate or toss the item out.

-Marie’s approach to tidying, has primarily been applied to homes in need a bit of TLC, but can be applied to just about everything.
+Marie’s approach to tidying has primarily been applied to homes in need of a bit of TLC, but can be applied to just about everything.

 start with a savage deleting spree

-You know the ones that have a first name next to a one word description “John Teacher” (what exactly does he teach again?).
+You know the ones that have a first name next to a one-word description like “John Teacher” (what exactly does he teach again?).
 While you’re at it, clear out any ancient WhatsApp chats and old SMS.
 I mean, not much good comes via SMS these days, apart from 2-step verifications and Uber Eats promo codes.

-Next, move on to your email inbox, click MARK ALL AS READ and then delete.
+Next, move on to your email inbox.
+Unless you absolutely need that email, click MARK ALL AS READ and then delete.
+Boom, you’re well on your way to clearing space on your iPhone or Android.

-On a more serious note, start creating folders to categorise the emails you tend to receive and get into the habit of unsubscribing whenever emails arrive from people you don't care about (ouch)!
+On a more serious note, start creating folders to categorise your emails.
+Marie Kondo says tidy, so if you want to know how to organise your phone, give your emails categories to manage them better.
+Then, get into the habit of unsubscribing whenever emails arrive from people you don't care about (ouch)!

-Give a permanent sendoff to the apps you thought would change your life, but have not been opened since being downloaded.
+Give a permanent send-off and uninstall apps that you thought would change your life, but that you haven’t opened since you downloaded them.

-To compliment your new found minimalist approach - make sure to utilise folders so your screen stays nice and pretty.
+To compliment your new minimalist approach - make sure to utilise folders so your clean phone stays that way.

-How you organise your folders is entirely up to you, however it's common practice to group apps by their purpose (think social media, finance, fitness, travel, work), frequency of use, or if you want to get super fancy, some people recommend colour coding.
+How you organise your folders is entirely up to you, however, it's common practice to group apps by their purpose (think social media, finance, fitness, travel, work).
+You might prefer to organise by frequency of use.
+Or you can organise your phone by colour palette, grouping all apps of the same colour.

 Now the big one.
 Delete all photos in your camera roll that no longer spark joy!